Lohit9/CS246-Algorithms/README.md

 # CS246-Algorithms
 This contains notes and programs implemented in C++ .
-The lecture slides are from Nomair's lectures.

-Note: I will not be adding any further lectures, incase you would like them please contact me personally.
-Find me @ www.lohittalasila.com
+**Programs/Algorithms**

+1. **Elementary Binary Search**: A findamental binary search program of an array of fixed length

 Cheers
 ~ L